JeffHing/angular-width-query/README.md

 });
 ```

-#### Polling Interval Option
+#### 'pollingInterval' option

 This option allows you to specify the interval at which the directive polls
 the element's width.
 The directive begins polling the element's width when
-a window resize or Angular digest event occurrs.
+a window resize event or Angular digest event occurrs.
 When the width stops
 changing, the polling stops.

 ```javascript